-The SUVs will reportedly be using a version of the supercharged 3.0-liter TFSI V6 found in the Audi S4, with 325 horsepower and 324 pound-feet of torque.
-The crew at Autocar had a chance to ride along in a near-production Cayenne S hybrid recently and determined that the new machine could be a serious challenger to the new Mercedes-Benz ML450 hybrid as well as the class-leading Lexus RX450h.
-According to the Brit pub, the Porsche hybrid felt nearly as quick as the V8-powered Cayenne S, although the vehicle wasn't instrumented.
-The Porsche was a later stage prototype than a Touareg Hybrid that VW has been showing for some time and it appears the engineers have refined the engine's on-off transition, making the hybrid experience almost seamless.
-Expect all the details in two month's time.
+The SUVs will be using a version of the supercharged 3.0-liter TFSI V6 found in the Audi S4 with 325 horsepower and 324 pound-feet of torque.
+The crew at Autocar had a chance to ride along in a near-production Cayenne S hybrid recently and felt this machine could be a serious challenger to the new Mercedes-Benz ML450 hybrid and even the class-leading Lexus RX450h.
+The Porsche hybrid felt nearly as quick as the V8-powered standard Cayenne S although the vehicle wasn't instrumented.
+The Porsche was a later-stage prototype than a Touareg Hybrid that Volkswagen has been showing for some time and it appears the engineers have refined the engine on-off transition and have made the hybrid experience almost seamless.